 Brands forecast what and how much consumers will buy.
-But forecasting is simply educated guessing.
+But forecasting is simply an educated guess.
 It’s rarely accurate and highly wasteful.

-On-demand manufacturing (a.k.a. made-to-order) is the opposite of inventory-based manufacturing.
+Inventory-based manufacturing is the opposite of on-demand manufacturing (a.k.a. made-to-order).
 On-demand only makes a product when a consumer requests it, maximizing efficiency and minimizing waste.
-On-demand is true sustainable fashion.
+Therefore, on-demand is true sustainable fashion.
 Clothing manufacturing volume would be a fraction of what it is today if the industry shifted to on-demand.

 Retail developers group clothing, food, and entertainment into social destinations to maximize the value of foot traffic.
 Inside these developments, marketers are on the prowl, selling us things we don’t need, just to have something to do socially.